justinamiller/DotNet-Coding-Guidelines/README.md

 }
 ```

-### Tip #7

-✋ Try to avoid using multiple if-else statements like in the following:
+###  Try to avoid using multiple if-else statements like in the following:

 ```
 if (condition)